craigfay/changelog/README.md

 ### August 29, 2019
 * In Docker, `docker-compose run --rm <service> <command>` will remove the container after it finishes executing the command.
 * In Docker, `docker-compose run <service> <command>` does not automatically publish container ports to the host.
 Use `-p`
+* In Docker, `docker-compose run --service-ports <service> <command>` will publish the specified service ports to the host.

 ### August 28, 2019
 * Prisma uses an "application schema" that describes what will be exposed to clients.